 - Personal management: grooming, hygiene, organizing clothes, measuring medications, socializing skills

 - Home management: organization and labeling, repair and home maintenance, budgeting, record keeping

-- Leisure and recreation: hobbies, woodworking, crafts, sports
+- Leisure: hobbies, woodworking, crafts, sports

 - Basic O&M skills: sighted guide, safety techniques